-Nevada workers injured on the job are entitled to temporary disability benefits for time missed from work while recovering from an occupational injury.
-Temporary disability requires the certification from a doctor that the injured worker has work restrictions or cannot work for a certain period.
+If you are injured on the job, you are entitled to temporary disability benefits for time missed from work while recovering from an occupational injury.
+Temporary disability requires a doctor to certify that you have work restrictions or cannot work for a certain period.

-- a doctor determines the employee is able to work
+- a doctor determines you are able to work

-- the employee is offered light duty or modified work
+- you are offered light duty or modified work

-Temporary partial disability is paid when an injured worker cannot work full time.
-It is the difference between the temporary disability rate and what the injured worker is earning working part-time.
+Temporary partial disability is paid when you cannot work full time.
+It is the difference between the temporary disability rate and what you are earning working part-time.

-An employee let go for misconduct cannot receive temporary disability.
+If you are let go for misconduct, you cannot receive temporary disability.

-In this article our Las Vegas Nevada workplace injury attorneys will explain:
+In this article our Las Vegas Nevada workers’ comp attorneys will explain:

 - 1. Nevada Temporary disability benefits